HeapHeapHooray/AIpiler/README.md

 ---

+## Current status

+AIpiler currently **annotates and documents** the Ghidra project — it renames symbols, tags functions, and produces architecture and function signature documentation. **It does not yet compile or reconstruct source code.** The end goal of generating compilable source that matches the original binary is planned but not yet implemented.

+---

 ## Design notes

 **Tag-based progress tracking** — AIpiler uses Ghidra's native function tagging as a persistent progress store.
 No external database needed; tags survive process restarts and are visible inside the Ghidra GUI.